TN 132 (05-25)

 b.
 FO action

-2. Request for explanation of administrative offset
+2. Request for explanation of Administrative Offset

 3. Request for waiver

-Follow the instructions in SI 02220.012E.3.
 Advise the debtor that administrative offset remains in effect until SSA receives a completed and signed SSA-632-BK (or its equivalent).

-4. Request to review record
+4. Request to inspect SSA's record

 5. Request for installment payments

-Follow the instructions in SI 02220.012E.5.
+Follow the instructions in SI 02220.012D.5.

 6. Debtor objects to collection of debt